Willys MB: Armored jeeps

 Many jeeps received added armor in the field, especially in Europe in 1944–1945.
-Frequently, a rear slanting armor plate was added in front of the grille, and replacing the windshield, as well as the sides, in place of where doors would be.
-The upper, biggest part was typically made of a single, large, 5/16th inch steel plate, folded in three, with two different sight openings in the front.
+Frequently, a rear slanting armor plate was added in front of the grille, replacing the windshield, as well as the sides, in place of where doors would be.

 Since reconnaissance was one of the jeep's primary purposes, there was a demand for some armor from the start of production.
-Starting in April 1942, the second T14 GMC 6x6 Willys MT-Tug chassis was converted to the T24 Scout Car.
+Starting in April 1942, the second T14 GMC 6×6 Willys MT-Tug chassis was converted to the T24 Scout Car.
 Though performing well in trials, the T24 was abandoned in the autumn in favor of the M8 & M20 Light Armored Car.
-Concurrently, the Ordnance Corps was pushed to work on a lightly armored reconnaissance design, based on the standard Willys 4x4 jeep.
-Different armor configurations were tested on the T25 through T25E3 prototypes respectively.
-For all 4x4 armored jeeps, the significant weight increase reduced their payload, and adversely affected their mobility.
+Concurrently, the Ordnance Corps was pushed to work on a lightly armored reconnaissance design, based on the standard Willys 4×4 jeep.
+Different armor configurations were tested on the T25 through T25E3 prototypes, respectively.

 Canada created a light, tracked, armored, and armed vehicle using Jeep automotive components.
-In late 1942, the Canadian Department of National Defence (DND)'s Directorate of Vehicles and Artillery (DVA) began work at No.1 Proving Ground in Ottawa on a small, tracked vehicle successively named: 'Bantam Armoured Tracked Vehicle', the 'Light Recce Tank', and finally: the 'Tracked Jeep', TJ.
+In late 1942, the Canadian Department of National Defence (DND)'s Directorate of Vehicles and Artillery (DVA) began work at No.1 Proving Ground in Ottawa on a small tracked vehicle successively named: 'Bantam Armoured Tracked Vehicle', the 'Light Recce Tank', and finally: the 'Tracked Jeep', TJ.